Paul London: Ring of Honor (2002–2003)

+Total Nonstop Action (2003)

+On February 12, 2003, he made his TNA debut in a Gauntlet match against Jerry Lynn, which he lost.
+London competed mainly in the company's X Division, even earning shots at the NWA TNA X Division Championship.
+His last appearance in TNA was on June 18, 2003, at the TNA Anniversary show.
+He wrestled X Division Champion Chris Sabin for the title, only to lose due to interference from CM Punk.
+London has said that he viewed his time in TNA as a "stepping stone", but knew that he did not want to be there long-term.
+London also made several appearances for East Coast Wrestling Association and won the 7th Annual ECWA Super 8 Tournament.

 World Wrestling Entertainment (2003–2008)

-Debut/Cruiserweight Division (2003–2005)
+Cruiserweight Division (2003–2005)

 London signed with World Wrestling Entertainment (WWE) in mid–2003, working a few dark matches before being sent to the company's developmental territory, Ohio Valley Wrestling, on August 30.
-London made his official WWE television debut on the SmackDown! brand, losing to Brock Lesnar in a match for the WWE Championship on October 9.
+London made his official WWE television debut on the SmackDown! brand, losing to Brock Lesnar in a match for the WWE Championship on October 9 in one minute.
 After the match, Lesnar continued to attack London until fellow cruiserweight Spanky (Brian Kendrick) made the save.
 The two competed as a tag team on SmackDown!s sister show Velocity until Spanky left the company in January 2004.